 Forfeiture cases are handled in civil forfeiture court.
 Once the government establishes probable cause that the property is subject to forfeiture, the property or asset owner must prove otherwise.
 In civil forfeiture cases, the owner is not necessarily judged guilty of any crime.
 While the criminal and civil case is pending the property usually remains in the hands of police

 There are many examples of forfeiture.
 The government can seize homes or cars used for drug trafficking.
 Another example of forfeiture is forfeiting a driver's license or losing driving privileges due to offenses like multiple traffic violations or drunk driving.

-Chuck Bretz & Associates has handled forfeiture in Joliet for many years.
+Bretz, Flynn & Associates has handled forfeiture in Joliet for many years.
 Our experienced and knowledgeable attorneys can leverage the forfeiture laws in Joliet to skillfully argue your case and help produce favorable results.
 Hard evidence and records are especially important for swaying the verdict in your favor.
 Forfeiture may be prevented entirely or reversed by Joliet forfeiture laws.